MachineLearningJournalClub/LearningNLP/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)*  License.
 See `LICENSE` for more information.